 Clarice Assad has also written for theater and ballet.
 Works include Ópera das Pedras, written and directed by visual artist Denise Milan and co-directed by Mabou Mine's co-founder and director Lee Breuer; an original soundtrack for the play A Lição de Anatomia by Argentinian playwright Carlos Mathus, the ballet Steps to Grace, by choreographer Lou Fancher and Essentials of Flor by Kristi Spessard.
 Assad's Impressions, a suite for chamber orchestra, has been choreographed in the United States & Brazil.

-As a pianist, Ms. Assad,) has received acclaim for her performances of both original compositions and her own arrangements of popular Brazilian songs and jazz standards.
+As a performer, Assad has received acclaim for her performances of both original compositions and her own arrangements of popular Brazilian songs and jazz standards.
 She has performed at venues including the Caramoor International Jazz Festival, The Metropolitan Museum of Art in New York City, Concertgebow in Amsterdam, Cerritos Center for the Performing Arts in California, Pick-Staiger Concert Hall in Chicago, Modlin Center for the Performing Arts in Richmond, Le Casino de Paris in Paris, France and the Palais des Beaux Arts in Brussels, Belgium.
 As a vocalist, Ms. Assad sings in Portuguese, French, Italian and English, but thrives in exploring the voice as an instrument, creating a vast array of innovative techniques.
 “When she scats, she sings with intonation as precise as any digital device, improvising cascading scales that take on sparkling lives of their own.”
 (Tucson Citizen)

 A native of Rio de Janeiro, Clarice Assad was born into one of Brazil’s most famous musical families (she is the daughter of Sergio Assad, one of today’s preeminent guitarists and composers), and has performed professionally since the age of seven.
 Formal piano studies began with Sheila Zagury in Brazil; she then studied with Natalie Fortin in Paris and had additional instruction in Jazz and Brazilian piano under the tutelage of Leandro Braga.
 Clarice continued her classical piano studies in the United States with Ed Bedner (Berklee School of Music) and then Bruce Berr at Roosevelt University in Chicago.
 Composition studies have been with Ilya Levinson, Stacy Garrop, David Rakowski, Osvaldo Golijov, Michael Daugherty, Evan Chambers and Claude Baker.
 Clarice studied voice with Susan Botti and Judy Blazer.
 Ms. Assad Holds a Bachelor of Music from the Chicago College of the Performing Arts, Roosevelt University in Chicago, Illinois, and a Masters of Music in Composition from the University of Michigan, Ann Arbor.
+She has attended numerous artists residencies including the MacDowell Colony, YADDO, the Copland house and the Harrison house.

 She currently resides in NYC.